 NCAV > 1.5

-To make up for this you can make sure that the companies the screen selects has a net current asset value ratio of more than 1.5.
+To make up for this you can make sure that the companies the stock screen have a net current asset value ratio of more than 1.5.

-This means that all the companies the screener selects have net assets (after all liabilities have been deducted) worth at least 1.5 the current market value of the company.
+This means that all the companies have net assets (after all liabilities have been deducted) worth at least 1.5 the current market value of the company.

 Step 1 – Use NCAV in the Primary slider